balena-io-modules/balena-procbots/README.md

     `WEBHOOK_SECRET`: The 20 digit hex key used to authenticate messages.
     `INTEGRATION_ID`: The ID given on Integration creation, a unique identifier.
     `PROCBOTS_PEM`: The Base64 encoded private key generated on Integration creation.
+	`VERSIONBOT_NAME`: The name shown in commits and merges for PRs by the Integration.
+	`VERSIONBOT_EMAIL`: Email address for the bot, (can be an empty string).

 You'll need to fill these fields out in `.vscode/launch.json` before debugging (if you're running this on the CLI, set envvars accordingly).
-If you're running on Resin, these must be set as application envvars.
+If you're running on Resin, these must be set as Application envvars.

 Ask Heds how this works if unsure.